 As password-protecting a Word document restricts access, it automatically limits the opportunity to modify such a file.
 This means that your information is not only safe from copying or stealing but also from unauthorized editing.

 Of course, this is important because some documents may contain data that users must not alter in any way.
 For instance, some factory machines may be dangerous if not used correctly, and the service manual can be the only source for safe use.
-So, before sharing the manual in a Word document, you can password-protect it to ensure that all instructions remain intact.
+So, before sharing a Word document, you can password-protect it to ensure that all instructions remain intact.

 #4.
 Enhanced Regulatory Compliance